PatrickEMcLean/workingpico/content/about/index.md

 Make a very long list of quotes that are tweetable from your work and from elsewhere.
 Set them up to auto-tweet on a schedule that will repeat or text file can be amended and/or updated to supply a continuous stream of content.

 Pico is a flat file CMS, this means there is no administration backend and database to deal with.
 You simply create .md files in the "content" folder and that becomes a page.
-For example this file is called index.md and is shown as the main landing page.
+For example this file is called index.md and is shown as the main landing page.[^this]

 <div class="aside left clear">What are you looking at, you ugly mug?</div>